Goldfish are one of the most popular fish in the aquarium, especially for beginners.

 - The American

-Finally, the American Goldfish is also distinguished by the tail.
-They will have a longer pointed tail with a much deeper fork.
-It is believed that this type, also referred to as the Japanese Shubunkin, is the original variant instead of a different type.
+Finally, the American goldfish is also distinguished by its tail.
+They will have a long pointed tail with a much deeper fork.
+It is believed that this type, also referred to as the Japanese shubunkin, is the original variant instead of a different type.

-These wild carp were not as colorful and today’s Goldfish have been bred to bring out the different patterns and bright colors.
-This breeding has not lost the nature of the fish though; their behaviour and dietary needs are very similar.
+These wild carp were not as colorful and today’s goldfish have been bred to bring out the different patterns and bright colors.
+This breeding has not lost the nature of the fish though; their behavior and dietary needs are very similar.